-Former home of Devin Page Jr. catches fire off North Foster Drive; one in critical condition
+One dead after house fire off North Foster Drive; house was former home of Devin Page Jr.

 Latest Weather Blog

-Former home of Devin Page Jr. catches fire off North Foster Drive; one in critical condition
+One dead after house fire off North Foster Drive; house was former home of Devin Page Jr.

-BATON ROUGE - One person is in critical condition after a house caught fire off North Foster Drive Thursday afternoon.
+BATON ROUGE - One person person died after a house caught fire off North Foster Drive Thursday afternoon.

+Janice Jones, 81, died after her injuries from the fire, according to the Baton Rouge Fire Department.

 Officials said the fire happened on Fairfields Avenue around 12:45 p.m., and it happened at the same house where a stray bullet struck three-year-old Devin Page Jr. back in April 2022.
 The family does not own the home and they do not live there anymore.